ralch/blog.ralch.com/web/content/post/fast-run-time-emitting-with-dynamic-methods.md

 +++
-Description = ""
+title = "Fast run time emitting with dynamic methods in .NET" Description = "" date = "2015-04-11T22:11:18+01:00" menu = "post" comments = "yes"
-date = "2015-04-11T22:11:18+01:00"
+share = "yes"
-menu = "post"
+tags = ["msnet", "csharp","reflection"]
-title = "Fast run time emitting with dynamic methods in .NET"
+categories = ["frameworks", "programming languages"]
 +++

 It was a long time since, I have blogged.
 Nevertheless, I did not loose the enthusiasm to share the interesting stuff that I face.